Cockpit SX - Review

 Absolute servo end points

-This is useful when setting up a V-tail on an aerobatic glider.
+Absolute end points are useful when setting up a V-tail on an aerobatic glider.
 It allows you to set up maximum throws on the rudder and elevator functions, without risk of damage to the linkages if you push the stick in the corner.

 Non Linear throttle response